 There are plenty of parks that offer easier access, but this may mean encountering more crowds.
 Birders flock to Monteverde Cloud Forest Reserve in the mountains of northwestern Costa Rica for the chance to spot the colorful quetzal, while beachgoers and monkey lovers set their sights on Manuel Antonio National Park, a forested stretch of white sand beach located on the central coast.

 Costa Rica’s Caribbean coast boasts much more than beautiful beaches.
 Watch baby sea turtles burst from their shells and scramble across the sand in Tortuguero — a protected national park accessible only by boat or plane.
+You'll find many boutique hotels in Tortuguero where you can stay surrounded by the jungle and along the area's lagoons.
 Dig into a bowl of coconut rice and beans or scoop fresh ceviche with fried plantains at an open-air restaurant in Puerto Viejo.
 Dive into the warm waters of Cahuita National Park and explore an underwater world.
-Laze in a hammock at nearby Punta Uva and perfect your own laid-back island attitude, or spend the night in a stilted eco cabin in the jungle at Selva Bananito.
+Laze in a hammock at nearby Punta Uva and perfect your own laid-back island attitude, or spend the night in a stilted eco-cabin in the jungle at Selva Bananito.
 Experience Afro-Caribbean culture in the colorful village of Manzanillo, just south of Puerto Viejo.
 Whatever you do along the country’s eastern coast, you’ll find a medley of Costa Rican and island influences on language, culture, food, and attitude.
 And from Puerto Viejo, you’ll also be perfectly positioned to pay a visit to neighboring Panama.